plusserver/rancher-icinga/README.md

 The URL supports the username:password@... syntax.

+## Testing

+There are tests for filtering and for updating icinga2 objects.
+If run with an empty environment, mocks are used.

+To test with a running Icinga2, set the environment variable ICINGA_TEST_RESET_SCRIPT to a file containing a script that is run before every single test to initialize/reset the Icinga2 instance.
+Some tests expect an exact number of objects in the target Icinga2 and would fail if there is anything else.
+When testing in this mode, the environment variables ICINGA_URL, ICINGA_USER and ICINGA_PASSWORD are used.

+An example reset script can be found in `examples/reset-icinga.sh`.

+Be careful to use this mode only with a dummy testing instance.

 ## FAQ

 ### Why does a new Rancher environment not show up in Icinga2?